teymuri/arvin/README.md

-# Abid
+# Arvin

-Abid is a purely functional scripting language.
+Arvin is a purely functional scripting language.

-**Note**: _Tila is still in the design stage.
+**Note**: _Arvin is still in the design stage.
 It's not working yet, stay tuned..._ :-)

 ## Compiling
 ### Dependencies